April 3, 2020

 The Noble Predictive Dialer

 Noble’s Outbound contact solution automates, organizes, and manages your calling and multichannel campaigns and resources, enabling you to build productivity.
-The Noble Predictive Dialer is a full-featured outbound contact solution delivering call management, list control and workflow management, with an integrated database.
+The Noble Predictive Dialer is a full-featured outbound contact solution delivering call management, list control, and workflow management.
 Our industry-leading call pacing options and per call treatments provide maximum dialing control, so agents can achieve more right party contacts.
 The award-winning outbound contact center management tools provide more features than any other vendor, enabling users to create campaigns based on their business rules and goals, while managing compliance.
 Our call management software also provides complete reporting, monitoring and supervision controls that help you manage your operations more effectively.